-AFM causes arm and/or leg weakness.
-Additional symptoms of AFM can include:
+AFM causes sudden arm and/or leg weakness.
+AFM also causes loss of muscle tone and reflexes.
+Someone with AFM might also have:

 - facial droop/weakness

 - difficulty moving the eyes

 - drooping eyelids

 - difficulty with swallowing or slurred speech

+- pain in the arms or legs

-Rarely, symptoms of AFM can include numbness or tingling in limbs, and difficulty passing urine.
+Rarely, someone with AFM might have numbness or tingling in limbs, and difficulty passing urine.
 Some patients might have difficulty breathing due to muscle weakness and need ventilator support.
+AFM can also cause severe neurologic complications.